asteyven/SET08103-base/assessment/README.md

 The coursework **must** be delivered by a group.
 The aim of the module is to assess your ability to work as a team to deliver a product.
 Therefore, the majority of your coursework grade will be based on your team's ability to work together using the methods defined in the module.

 The submission is assessed at two assessment points.
-Your final submission is delivered via your GitHub repository which should also be submitted to Moodle.
+Your submission is delivered via your GitHub repository which should also be submitted to Moodle.

 ## Individual Assessment